-- 1 Click the b to log out the WebGuard program. - 2 Click the S to access to the web search mode. - 3 Position the mouse pointer on the WebWatch logo to see the version of the WebGuard program. - 4 The DVR information window displays the login information of WebGuard.
+- 1 Click the log out the WebGuard program. - 2 Click the S to access to the web search mode. - 3 Position the mouse pointer on the WebWatch logo to see the version of the WebGuard program. - 4 The DVR information window displays the login information of WebGuard. - 5 Click the screen format to select the desired display mode.
+When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout. - 6 Click the camera button (1 to 4) to select the camera to be viewed.

-- 5 Click the screen format to select the desired display mode.
-When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout. - © Click the camera button (1 to 16) to select the camera to be viewed. - 1 Click the 🔀 to adjust the brightness, contrast, saturation and hue of monitoring image. - Click the to control alarm out devices at the remote site.
+- \bigcirc Click the \square to adjust the brightness, contrast, saturation and hue of monitoring image. - 8 Click the 1 to control pan, tilt and zoom of the camera from a remote site. - O Click the location to control alarm out devices at the remote site.

-- © Click the it to save the current image as a bitmap or JPEG file format. - 1 Click the 33 to set up the image drawing mode and OSD display.
-You can adjust the display speed by changing the image drawing mode, and select OSD information to be displayed on the screen. - 1 The event status window at the bottom displays a list of events that were detected from the remote site. - (3) Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.
+- 1 Click the I to save the current image as a bitmap or JPEG file format. - 1 Click the st to set up the image drawing mode and OSD display.
+You can adjust the display speed by changing the image drawing mode, and select OSD information to be displayed on the screen. - (2) The event status window at the bottom displays a list of events that were detected from the remote site. - (1) Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.

-- Change Camera Title: Changes the camera name. - Aspect Ratio: Changes the image aspect ratio. - Deinterlacing: Using a deinterlace filter for interlaced video enhances image display quality by eliminating horizontal scan lines and noise in areas with motion. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.
+Change Camera Title Enable Audio Change Camera Title: Changes the camera name.
+Aspect Ratio: Changes the image aspect ratio.
+Aspect Ratio • Deinterlacing: Using a deinterlace filter for interlaced video enhances image display quality Deinterlacing • by eliminating horizontal scan lines and noise in areas with motion.
+Anti-Aliasing Screen • Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.